 The sponsor should prepare an “investigator brochure”, which organizes information about possible drug effects, for the Institutional Review Boards (IRB) and clinicians who will oversee or participate in the clinical trial.
-For more information about IND and CMC requirements, refer to the article on “New drug development and regulation from preclinical to clinical trials”.
+For more information about IND and CMC requirements, refer to the article “New drug development and Regulation from Preclinical to clinical trials”.

 Drug Development Process

-New pharmaceutical, biological drug and drug-device combination product development is a prolonged process that may take 2-15 years and cost USD 1 billion.
-For more information, refer to the article on “New drug development and regulation from preclinical to clinical trials”.
+The new pharmaceutical, biological drug, and drug-device combination product development is a prolonged process that may take 2-15 years and cost USD 1 billion.
+For more information, refer to the article “New drug development and Regulation from pre-clinical to clinical trials”.

 New drug development always presents new adverse events and there will always be risk.
 The FDA review team will determine whether the drug benefits outweigh its risks for the target population.

 - Drug/compound discovery

 - Preclinical investigations